zosiakropka/academia/server/README.md

 Launch app
 ----------

 Currently only launching Django-build-in development server is described.
-In the future (as project evolves enough for production use) docs on running proper production Apache WSGI server ought to appear.
+In the future (as project evolves enough for production use) docs on running proper production Apache WSGI based server ought to appear.

 ### Development server